A Thanksgiving Gift for my Readers!

 I was frozen with fear, paralyzed by their inhuman power.
 The thin gold needle appeared at the edge of my vision.
 It plunged into my right eye, and then there was pain beyond imagining.

 Posted on November 28, 2013, in Breaking News, My Writing, Speculative Fiction, Steel Chronicles and tagged Depression, jonathan steel, Redemption, Thanksgiving, The 11th Demon.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on A Thanksgiving Gift for my Readers!.